SammyGP/explot-app/README.md

 ## What is Explot

 Explot is a React app that allows you to visualize datasets in small individual "cells".
-By creating multiple cells side by side you can get an overview from a lot of different datasets
+By creating multiple cells side by side you can get an overview from a lot of different datasets.

+More info on the explot [website](https://explot.io/).

 ## Tech Stack